-The time series data from every sensor it sent back to Scylla, where it can be compared to a set of user-defined alarms.
+The time series data from every sensor it sent back to ScyllaDB, where it can be compared to a set of user-defined alarms.
 If those alarms are triggered, notifications can be sent out via SMS, email, or webhook.

 Meshify’s application runs stateless via containers.
 Sam alluded to the famous analogy for cloud computing of “pets vs. cattle,” and said “You want servers to be cattle.”
 By this, he was referring to servers, as Randy Bias described “designed for failure, where no one, two, or even three servers are irreplaceable.
 Typically, during failure events no human intervention is required.”
-Scylla’s high availability scheme allows it to act like “cattle.”
+ScyllaDB’s high availability scheme allows it to act like “cattle.”

 Yet while many organizations choose to containerize their systems or make them serverless, Meshify does neither of these.
 The reason for this is their adherence to vendor neutrality, to maintain “cattle”-like replaceability.
 So Meshify only uses cloud services that have drop-in replacements.
 For example, Sam pointed out, if you migrate to DynamoDB, what are your options for migrating away?

 Sam then expressed a philosophical axiom: “There is no cloud; only someone else’s server.”
 For example, Sam said that using an Amazon Machine Image (AMI) means that he can answer with confidence what region his data is in.
 There is still software on a server somewhere, and that location can have legal implications.
 Which is a vital issue given the requirements of GDPR.